 Solid silver, hand-painted

 Sapphire crystal, antireflection-coated on one side

-Hand-stitched alligator strap with prong buckle in stainless steel
+Hand-stitched calf strap with prong buckle in stainless steel